phetsims/phet-info/doc/phet-software-design-patterns.md

 Author: @jbphet

-The intent of the "Strategy" design patterns is to define a family of algorithms, encapsulate each one behind a common interface, and let clients used them interchangeably to vary some aspect of their behavior.
-This is a pattern that is used fairly commonly in PhET code, and a resonably good explanation can be found at https://en.wikipedia.org/wiki/Strategy_pattern.
+The intent of the "Strategy" design patterns is to define a family of algorithms, encapsulate each one behind a common interface, and let clients used them interchangeably to vary some aspect of the clients' behavior.
+This is a pattern that is used fairly commonly in PhET code, and a reasonably good explanation can be found at https://en.wikipedia.org/wiki/Strategy_pattern.

 One of the most effective ways to learn a pattern is to study examples of its usage.
 One PhET simulation that makes